 Well, here is a very simple system I came up with that will help you efficiently transfer and manage your photo documentation for your Property Preservation work orders.

 Step 1: Click this link to download Dropbox to your main computer.
 It gives you a free starter account with 2 GB of free storage.
 By the way, you will also receive extra free storage by using this link.
 The magic with this little application is that once you download it to all of your various computers, smartphones and tablets you will have access to your photos on all of your devices without having to email them to yourself because it “syncs” or connects every single file (photos and documents) you save inside your main Dropbox folder to ALL your devices.
 It is safe and secure and most importantly, it’s FREE!
-It also allows you to quickly “share” specific folders with other people, and it is so much faster than emailing stuff them back and forth.
+It also allows you to quickly “share” specific folders with other people, and it is so much faster than emailing stuff back and forth.

 Step 2: Download the Dropbox App to your iPhone, iPad, Android or whatever smartphone you currently own.
 It’s free, as well.